smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref FONT >}}

 The [game font]({{< relref "databases/font" >}}) is built from 100 [masked tiles]({{< relref "tile-image-format#masked-tiles" >}}), each beginning on a 40-byte boundary.
 Only a handful of these tiles are referenced directly in the game code; all other tile offsets are calculated by adding a multiple of 40 to one of the above base values.

+{{< boilerplate/global-cref Fountain >}}

+* `dir` is a {{< lookup/cref DIR4 >}} value representing the current movement direction.
+Each fountain starts in {{< lookup/cref name="DIR8" text="DIR4_NORTH" >}}.
+* `stepcount` is an incrementing counter that tracks the number of frames the fountain has moved since it last changed direction.
+Once the direction change occurs, this value is zeroed again.
+* `height` is the height of the stream beneath the portion of the fountain that can be stood on.
+* `stepmax` is the maximum value for `stepcount` that can be reached before the fountain switches directions.
+This is derived from the actor's type in the map data.
+* `delayleft` is a decrementing counter that, if nonzero, means that the fountain is pausing to change directions.

 {{< boilerplate/global-cref GAME_INPUT >}}